NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 		// Highest zoom level the source provides. maxZoom = 15: number,

+		// Factor applied to the meter elevations.
+A pure vertical
+		// exaggeration on the ellipsoid, while planar projections need
+		// the meters-to-world conversion   folded in.
+Can be adjusted
+		// dynamically.
-		// Vertical exaggeration.
-Can be adjusted dynamically. heightScale = 1: number,
+		heightScale = 1: number,

 		// Overlay used to texture the tiles when